Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 More Rocks - The Karst Formations near Scharzfeld / Harz

 Life's been a bit busy this week, so here's another short post with some photos.
-This time you'll get some odd rocks one can stumble across in the Harz, particularly the southern Harz karst landscape.
+This time you'll get some of odd rocks one can find in the Harz, particularly the southern Harz karst landscape.

 Gypsum and dolomite boulders in a karst landscape

 Once upon a time ... well, 250 million years ago, what is now Germany hung out around the equator, and it was a sea, the Zechstein Sea which covered most of central Europe-to-be.
-Like most seas, it had tiny critters swimming around, some with shells, it had coral reefs and nutrients like carbonates and sulfates.
+Like most seas, it had tiny critters with shells swimming around as well as coral reefs.
 Since the climate at the equator is hot, the water evaporated, leaving behind layers of shells, corals and other organic material which over time baked together.
 Then the sea would flood back in.
 This happened several times over until the continental drift moved Germany further north.

 The 'Steinberg' rock formation